tsai-jimmy/TodoApp/README.md

 ## Introduction

-react-babel-starter is a simple biolerplate form React.js 101 training of [Mokoversity](https://www.mokoversity.com).
+react-babel-starter is a simple biolerplate for React.js 101 training of [Mokoversity](https://www.mokoversity.com).

 ## Setup